 - Medications started or dosages changed as needed

 - Labs and diagnostic tests ordered as needed

 - Individualized heart failure education

-- A six-minute walk test to assess your exercise capacity
+- Six-minute walk test to assess your exercise capacity

-During your follow-up appointments at the SCI Heart Failure Clinic, you will be seen by an advanced practice nurse or a cardiologist.
+During follow-up appointments at the Clinic, you will be seen by an advanced practice nurse or a cardiologist.
 Your visit will last about 30 minutes and will include: